JamWheat/hex-sweeper/readme.md

   - **Done** code js cached elements and event listeners on container to bubble down to hexes
   - >Update: to more effectively be able to get ids from event clicks, I've made the hex images the *background* of the cells.
 This may end up having a number of benefits anyway.
   - **Done** check if clicking on hexes logs their id, make sure there is no overlap
   - >Update: Ah, and here is the rub.
-As suspected, the top left corner of each cell intrudes into the cell in that direction quite a bit, likely enough to cause significant impact to the user experience.
+As suspected, the top left and right corners of each cell intrudes into the cells above quite a bit, likely enough to cause significant impact to the user experience.
 So, new task:
   - **Done** experiment with round buttons in the cells to see if that reduces the overlap problem.
   - > Yep, that did the trick!
 Round buttons that *almost* fill up the hex do not have any overlap.
 They don't quite get the vertices of the hexes, but that may actually be a feature, as it will avoid any ambiguity as to exactly where the player clicks.
 Okay, now to actually code a game...
 - **Done** Build prototype game to test cell neighbor detection